jdelacruz26/jdelacruz26.github.io/_posts/2017-09-13-dynamixel.md

 </div>

 after this, you have to look up for the file you want to compile, in our case this file is *igmr_dynamixel_control.ino*.
 Open the file and compile it using the button shown in the picture.
-If the compilation has been succeed, the next step it would be to upload the compiled file to the Board.
+If the compilation has been successful, the next step it would be to upload the compiled file to the Board.
 First, verify that the correct board and port are selected, *Tools->Board* and *Tools->Serial Port*.
 Next, Upload the code using the *Upload* Button.

 <div style="text-align:center;">